Copper Metal is available in 1 color.

 Directions for use:

 – The recommended temperature for the heating mat is ± 35 – 60°C. Due to its low tendency to retract, Copper Metal can also be printed without a heating mat.
-Despite its low tendency to retract, we recommend using a hook like The EZ Stick (for all types of parts), an adhesive such as Blue Tape or FART (for small parts), glue (for large parts), or even both (Blue Tape or FART and glue).
+Despite its low tendency to retract, we recommend using a hook like The EZ Stick (for all types of parts), an adhesive such as Blue Tape or PET (for small parts), glue (for large parts), or even both (Blue Tape or PET and glue).
 If you use glue, no need to put it on the entire surface of the part, but only on the contours or areas at risk of retraction.

 – CAUTION, please use a hardened steel nozzle when printing with Copper Metal.
 Copper powder is extremely abrasive and causes rapid wear of the brass or conventional copper nozzles (provide replacement nozzles every 500gr. approximately).